smaeryleric/candytycoon_game/README.md

-# candytycoon_game
+# Candy Tycoon
 A fun open-source game, made with unity.